 I grew up, the first of 5 in a loving and kind home.
-Despite the fact the I was the only one of my siblings (and entire family) with black skin, I always felt loved and accepted by my immediate and extended family.
-I always assumed that my parents had only ever “dated” each other.
-I may have had a doubt or two when some smart mouthed kid in school informed me that I must be adopted because white people can’t have black babies.
+Despite my being the only one of my siblings (and entire family) with black skin, I always felt loved and accepted.
+As a child, I always assumed that my parents had only ever “dated” each other.
+I may have had a doubt or two when some smart mouthed kid in school informed me that I must be adopted because white people can’t have black babies!
 My mother was quick to reassure me that she had, in fact, birthed me.
 It may surprise you, as it eventually did me, to find out that a safe and happy upbringing surrounded by a loving family was, at one point, a statistical impossibility for me.
 You see, I was born to a single, struggling, 21 year old mother.
 Needless to say, the odds were never in our favor.

 An Unlikely Story

 Over the course of my teen years, as my mom felt comfortable and I matured, she began to reveal details about her life before me and before she met my dad.
 Little by little, I began to see the extent of her struggle and the miracle that it is that I am even typing this today.
 A not uncommon story, my mother struggled through adolescence and fought a silent battle with low self esteem and depression.
 In her search for validation and affection, she soon found herself alone, afraid and pregnant.